-What’s the Difference between Property Managers, Facilities Managers and Office Managers?
+What’s the Difference Between Property Managers, Office Managers, and Facility Managers?

-Generally speaking, Property Managers care for a building for the sake of the building and its owner.
-They collect rent, they keep the building maintained to ensure it retains its value, they answer to the landlord or investors.
-Property Managers may be qualified as Certified Property Managers through an organization called the Institute of Real Estate Management.
+Generally speaking, facility managers and office managers are concerned with the people using the space, while property managers are concerned with the space itself—the physical building shell and rented offices.
+They collect rent, keep the building maintained to ensure it retains its value and ultimately answer to the landlord.
+It’s not uncommon for these professionals to be qualified as Certified Property Managers through the Institute of Real Estate Management.

 You could say a property manager’s job is the building.
 As the company renting the office space, they are unquestionably your valuable allies at times—but their ultimate responsibility is the building itself, and not your organization and its unique office layout.